cogini/elixir-deploy-template/README.md

 idempotent, so we can run the playbook against all our servers and it will make whatever changes are needed to get them up to date.

+The `-v` flag controls verbosity, you can add more v's to get more debug info.
-If you add `--check` to the Ansible command, it will show you the changes it is planning to do, but doesn't actually run them.
+The `-D` flag shows diffs of the changes Ansible makes on the server.
+If you add `--check` to the Ansible command, it will show you the changes it is planning to do, but doesn't actually run them (these scripts are safe to run, but it may error out during the play if required packages are not installed).

 Set up the app (create dirs, etc.):